aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/workbook-conversions/image/_index.md

 ## **Converting Worksheet to SVG**

 SVG stands for Scalable Vector Graphics.
-SVG is a specification based on XML standards for two-dimensional vector graphics.
+SVG is a specification based on XML standards for two‑dimensional vector graphics.
 It is an open standard that has been under development by the World Wide Web Consortium (W3C) since 1999.

-Aspose.Cells for C++ has been able to convert worksheets to SVG image since version 7.1.0.
+Aspose.Cells for C++ has been able to convert worksheets to SVG images since version 7.1.0.
 The following code snippet shows how to convert a worksheet in an Excel file to an SVG image file.

 ```cpp
 #include <iostream>